anl-cyberscience/LQMToolset/docs/configure.md

 Setting               | Explanation
 :-------------------: | :-----------
 `name`                | A unique name identifying this tool instance.
 `fileParser`          | Select parser type.
-Currently only supports and defaults to `CSV` `fields`              | Fields, identified from the intermediate format, to be extracted.
+Currently only supports and defaults to `CSV`.
+`fields`              | Fields, identified from the intermediate format, to be extracted.
 The order of the fields here determines the order of the output.
 `delimiter`           | A single character delimiter used to separate fields.
 Default value is `,`.
 `quoteChar`           | Character used to quote respective values.
-`escapeChar`          | Character used to escape other characters `headerLine`          | Boolean value used to set if a header line detailing the exacted values should be included in the output.
+`escapeChar`          | Character used to escape other characters.
+`headerLine`          | Boolean value used to set if a header line detailing the extracted values should be included in the output.
 Defaults to `False`.
 `doubleQuote`         | Determines how the quoteChar itself is quoted.
 If `True` then the character is doubled.
 If `False`, the character is prefixed to the quoteChar.
 `quoteStyle`          | Sets the style of the quoting.
-Can be one of four values. `Minimal`: only quotes fields that contain special characters. `NonNumeric`: only quotes non-numeric fields. `All`: quotes all fields.
+Can be one of four values. `Minimal`: only quotes fields that contain special characters. `NonNumeric`: only quotes non-numeric fields. `All`: quotes all fields. `None`: No fields are quoted
 `primarySchemaConfig` | Defines the path to the primary schema configuration.
 Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
 `siteSchemaConfig`    | Defines the path to the site schema configuration.
 Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
 `fileDestination`     | Sets the destination of the output file.